yxgeee/MMT/README.md

 sh scripts/test.sh msmt17 resnet50 logs/dukemtmcTOmsmt17/resnet50-MMT-DBSCAN/model_best.pth.tar
 ```

-## General clustering-based baseline training
+## General Clustering-based Baseline Training
-**Note that** the baseline mentioned in our paper is slightly different from the general clustering-based baseline:
+**Note that the baseline mentioned in our paper is slightly different from the general clustering-based baseline:**
 + For fair comparison in the ablation study, the baseline in our paper utilized the same dual-model framework as our MMT but using only hard pseudo labels (no soft labels and no mean-teachers), i.e. setting `--soft-ce-weight 0 --soft-tri-weight 0 --alpha 0` in the training scripts.
 + The general clustering-based baseline was illustrated in Figure 2(a) in our paper, which contains only one model.
 The model is training with a cross-entropy loss and a triplet loss, supervised by hard pseudo labels.
 + Although the baseline in our paper adopted dual models which are *independently* trained with hard losses, but the features extracted for clustering are averaged from dual models.
 It is **the only difference** from general clustering-based baseline.